xa9es/Books/lua_u/API/contents/memory.md

 ---
 description: Functions for low-level memory access and manipulation.
 ---

+{% hint style="warning" %}
+Memory manipulation is extremely powerful but should be used with caution Incorrect memory access can cause crashes or unexpected behavior Memory offsets may change with Roblox updates
+These functions provide client-side changes only Always validate pointers before attempting to read or write memory
+{% endhint %}

 # Types
 - `qword` - 64-bit unsigned integer
 - `dword` - 32-bit unsigned integer